 Your air conditioning system is plugging away through another Gainesville summer and then your cool air stops blowing.
-You call an A/C system professional to come to your home and evaluate the problem and by the time it’s all said and done you’re going to have to pay a steep price for the repair.
-So at what point do you surrender and just upgrade your current AC equipment?
+You call an A/C system professional to come to your home and evaluate the problem and by the time it’s all said and done you’re going to have to pay a chuck of change for the repair.
+So at what point do you surrender and just replace your current air conditioning equipment?

-Obviously the older the system the more it’s likely to fail and lose efficiency.
-Air conditioners over ten years old are already much less efficient than the more recent energy-efficient equipment available today.
-Furthermore, if your system is more than 13 years old, you are probably going to lose more money over time to keep it operating than if you just invested in a new, energy-efficient A/C system.
+Obviously the older the system the more it’s likely to malfunction and lose efficiency.
+Air conditioners over ten years old are now much less efficient than the more recent energy-efficient equipment available today.
+But if your system is more than 13 years old, you are probably going to lose more money over time to keep it operating than if you just invested in a new, energy-efficient A/C system.

-To piggyback on the statement above, at some point it’s going to begin costing more to buy parts and fix issues than it would to just purchase a new air conditioner.
-Another factor to note is R-22, the typical refrigerant for old A/C equipment, is being discontinued for the safety of the environment.
-If your AC was produced before 2010, you will probably see a spike in the fee for your refrigerant until you upgrade your system.
+To piggyback on the statement above, eventually it’s going to begin costing more to buy parts and fix issues than it would to just buy a new A/C. Another thing to note is R-22, the typical refrigerant for old A/C equipment, is being discontinued for the safety of the environment.
+If your air conditioning system was manufactured before 2010, you will probably see a spike in the fee for your refrigerant until you upgrade your system.

-Technology is always advancing and with that comes more energy-efficient air conditioning equipment.
-New equipment tends to cost less to use because they are able to cool the home more efficiently, lowering your utility bills – and who doesn’t want that?
+Technology is always developing and with that comes more energy-efficient air conditioning equipment.
+Equipment now tends to cost less to use because they can cool the home more efficiently, lowering your utility bills – and who doesn’t like that?

-To schedule a free in-home estimate to replace your current inefficient A/C equipment, call Service Experts Heating & Air Conditioning at 352-374-6602.
-We will pay you a visit, inspect your current AC system, and discuss all of your options with you so you can make the right selection for your home.
-For additional information about if now is the ideal time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+To schedule a complimentary in-home estimate to replace your old inefficient air conditioner, call Service Experts Heating & Air Conditioning at 352-414-4006.
+We will pay you a visit, inspect your current AC system, and discuss all of your options with you so you can make the best selection for your home.
+For additional information on if now is the ideal time to upgrade, download our free Home Heating and Cooling for Dummies eBook.